olange/learning-service-workers/README.md

 ### Service Worker Toolchain

 * [Google Developer › Workbox](https://developers.google.com/web/tools/workbox/) _A library for adding offline support to web apps; bakes in a set of best practices and removes the boilerplate every developer writes when working with service workers_

+## Additional resources

+* [Awesome Service Workers](https://github.com/TalAter/awesome-service-workers) _A curated collection of service worker resources, by the author of the O'Reilly book « Building Progressive Web Apps - O'Reilly »_